Western Thought (Poland)

-Myśl zachodnia (Western Thought) was a school of thought in Polish historical and political science.
+Western Thought (Myśl zachodnia) was a school of thought in Polish historical and political science.
 In the 1920s and 1930s Myśl zachodnia was organized in opposition to Ostforschung.
-A main center of Western Thought was the association Polski Związek Zachodni (PZZ; Polish Western Union), founded in 1921.Unlike Germann Ostforschung, Polish western thought was not institutionalized and didn't constitute any real threat.
+A main center of Western Thought was the association Polski Związek Zachodni (PZZ; Polish Western Union), founded in 1921.
+Unlike Germann Ostforschung, Polish western thought was not institutionalized and didn't constitute any real threat.
 Its influence was exaggerated by German scholars in order to fund and justify their own work.